 To find leaks before they become larger problems.
 Smoke testing is one of the investigative methods to locate inflow sources in the sanitary sewer collection system.
 Typically, direct sources of surface water or groundwater can enter the collection system during a rainfall event such as a catch basin, area drains, house roof down spout, sump pump discharge and/or foundation drain directly connected to the sanitary system or storm sewer.

 Cities test sewers by putting non-toxic smoke into the sewers to find leaks and faulty connections.

 “This method of field investigation is helpful in detecting direct connection points of groundwater or surface water intrusion into the sewer.”
-Van Note says, “The process is very efficient and cost-effective.
+Kubesh says, “The process is very efficient and cost-effective.
 It’s a fast procedure compared to other methods.”